OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 HTTP/1.1 200 OK
 Server: nginx/1.0.14
-Date: Sat, 07 Sep 2013 08:19:15 GMT
-Content-Type: text/html;charset=ISO-8859-1
-Connection: close
-Vary: Accept-Encoding
+[...]
 X-Powered-By: Mono
 ```

-From the `X-Powered-By` field, we understand that the web application framework is likely to be Mono.
+From the `X-Powered-By` field, we understand that the web application framework is likely to be `Mono`.
 However, although this approach is simple and quick, this methodology doesn't work in 100% of cases.
 It is possible to easily disable `X-Powered-By` header by a proper configuration.
 There are also several techniques that allow a web site to obfuscate HTTP headers (see an example in the [Remediation](#Remediation) section).
+In the example above we can also note a specific version of `nginx` is being used to serve the content.

 So in the same example the tester could either miss the `X-Powered-By` header or obtain an answer like the following: